Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles as factors that change representations of spaces

-The notion of a relative partial combinatory algebra $(N,\tpbf{N},\ast)$, dealt with in Section \ref{sec:realizability-PCA} (see also Section \ref{sec:pointclass-partial-combinatory-algebra}), is used to encode various mathematical objects.
-For example, the case $N=\tpbf{N}=\N$ corresponds to encoding various mathematical notions by using natural numbers (or finite sequences of symbols), and it is not difficult to imagine that this idea is used in various fields, including the theory of computation.
-The case $\tpbf{N}=\N^\N$ corresponds to the idea of encoding abstract mathematical objects by streams (sequences of symbols or natural numbers), which has also been used in various fields, including set theory, reverse mathematics and computable analysis.
+A triple $(\tplf{N},\tpbf{N},\ast)$, dealt with in Section \ref{sec:realizability-PCA} (see also Definition \ref{def:partial-combinatory-algebra-int}), can be used to encode various mathematical objects.
+For example, the case $\tplf{N}=\tpbf{N}=\N$ corresponds to encoding various mathematical notions by using natural numbers (or finite sequences of symbols), and it is not difficult to imagine that this idea is used in various fields, including the theory of computation.
+Ershov's theory of numbering \cite{Er99}, for example, is well known as an abstract theory of $\N$-coding.
+The case $\tpbf{N}=\N^\N$ corresponds to the idea of encoding abstract mathematical objects by streams (possibly infinite sequences of symbols), which has also been used in various fields, including set theory, reverse mathematics and computable analysis.
 In modern computable analysis, this idea is formulated as follows:

 \begin{definition}[see e.g.~\cite{SchCCA}] A {\it represented space} is a set $X$ equipped with a partial surjection $\delta_X\pcolon\tpbf{N}\to X$.
 If $\delta_X(p)=x$ then $p$ is called a {\it name} or a {\it code} of $x$.
 A map $f\colon X\to Y$ is {\it continuous} if one can transform a name of $x\in X$ into a name of $f(x)\in Y$ in a continuous manner; that is, there exists a continuous function $F\pcolon\tpbf{N}\to\tpbf{N}$ such that $\delta_Y\circ F=F\circ \delta_X$.
 If such an $F$ is computable, we say that $f$ is {\it computable}.